 Obelisk, Philae Temple, felucca ride, afternoon tea at the historic Old Cataract Hotel Aswan, and onboard Nubian show

 Visit the Aswan High Dam—a marvel of modern engineering—as well as the towering Unfinished Obelisk, commissioned by Queen Hatshepsut but never completed.
-Explore the Philae Temple complex, moved from its original site and rebuilt on Agilika Island during the construction of the dam, before cruising onward to Edfu.
+Explore the Philae Temple complex, moved from its original site and rebuilt on Agilika Island during the construction of the dam.
 Later, take a peaceful and scenic ride along the Nile in a felucca, a traditional Egyptian sailboat with cushions and a canopy for shade (wind conditions permitting).
 Relax over refreshments at the Old Cataract Hotel Aswan, a colonial-era gem that counts Winston Churchill and Princess Diana among its former guests.
 This famous hotel was depicted in Agatha Christie’s acclaimed mystery novel Death on the Nile.
 Back onboard, you’ll be thoroughly entertained by a Nubian show with live music.

 Spend the day at leisure, or take an optional excursion to see the magnificent temples of Abu Simbel, carved into the sandstone cliffs along